jimitab/slate/source/index.html.md

-preview[url]| No |An URL of the preview title preview[image]| No | A preview image path preview[description]| No | A short description for the preview
+preview[url]| No |An URL of the preview title preview[image]| No | A preview image path preview[description]| No | A short description for the preview post_image| Yes | It should be image in multipart form.

 >Example Success Response: